AnoirsGit/WEB-documentation-from-Anoir/2_general_os_knowledge/5_inter_process_communication/README.md

 - Independent process.
 - Co-operating porcess.

 An independent pocess is not affected by the execution of other processes while a co-operating process can be affected by other executing processes.
-Though one can think that those poecesses, which are running independently, will wxwcute very efficiently, in reality, there are many situations when co-operative nature can be utilized for increasing computational speed, convenience, and modularity.
+Though one can think that those processes, which are running independently, will execute very efficiently, in reality, there are many situations when co-operative nature can be utilized for increasing computational speed, convenience, and modularity.
 Inter-process communication (IPC) is a mechanism that allows process to communicate with each other and synchronize their actions.
 The communication between these processes can be seen as a method of co-operation between them.
 Processes can communicate with each other though both:

 ![image](https://user-images.githubusercontent.com/49281851/185671260-4a447f6c-adf7-449f-8754-1ac4c93ef007.png)